RosettaCommons/demos/public/domain_insertion/README.md

 -----------------------------------------------------------------

 We will have to do some manual editing to get the input PDBs ready.
-Some of these tweaks are just rosetta idiosyncrasies, some are AnchoredDesign issues.
+Some of these tweaks are just Rosetta idiosyncrasies, some are AnchoredDesign issues.

 - Prepare the SH2 pdb
     - Delete all the PDB file head matter, up to the first ATOM record.